Raezil/interview-prep-in-english/README.md

 - **Mutex** prevents race condition - situation where many goroutines try to access shared variable, try to access critical section of the code.
   - Only one goroutine can access critical section of the code.
-- **sync.RWMutex** is a read–write lock: many goroutines can hold the read lock concurrently (RLock/RUnlock), but the write lock (Lock/Unlock) is exclusive and blocks both readers and writers. sync.RWMutex stands for Read-Write Mutex — it’s like a regular sync.Mutex, but smarter when you have many readers and few writers.
+- **sync.RWMutex** is a read–write lock: many goroutines can hold the read lock concurrently (RLock/RUnlock), but the write lock (Lock/Unlock) is exclusive and blocks both readers and writers.

 It allows multiple readers to access data at the same time, as long as no writer is active.
 When a writer locks it for writing, all readers and other writers must wait.